Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Stir in the chopped walnuts.

-Scoop batter into a 9X5 inch loaf pan, bake 45-50 minutes or until done in your oven.
+Scoop the batter into a 9X5 inch loaf pan, bake 45-50 minutes or until done in your oven.
 Let rest in the pan for 10 minutes to cool slightly, turn out on a rack or cotton towel to cool completely.

 Wrap in parchment or waxed paper and store overnight before cutting.
 Serve with Honeyed Cream Cheese Spread if desired.